Information in this article applies to:

 How do I view the regions of interest that I scan with the uScope?

 There are several ways to view the images you scan with the uScope.

 Immediately after scanning a region of interest, the field images may be viewed using the Field Set Viewer.
-Further processing is required to create Whole Scan Images like Deep Zoom, Tiled TIFF (SVS), or Easy Zoom (SZI).

 The Field Set Viewer lets you view the original field images captured when scanning.
 This viewer displays the field images in a tiled mosaic.
 It shows each field only in reduced resolution.
 If the images in the scan have been overlapped and combined (stitched), they will appear properly overlapped in this viewer.